 This training is presented by a senior EMDR Institute trainer selected and trained by EMDR originator Dr. Francine Shapiro who is approved to use the EMDR Institute Training Manual and provide other EMDR Institute resources.

-EMDR Therapy Basic Training conducted by Mark Nickerson, LICSW
+EMDR Therapy Basic Training presented by Mark Nickerson, LICSW

-The EMDR Therapy Basic Training Courses offer 40 CE Credits (20 credits for Part 1 and 20 for Part 2: Approved credits provided by:
+The EMDR Therapy Basic Training Courses offer 40 CE hours (20 hours for Part 1 and 20 for Part 2:

 EMDR International Association: EMDR Advanced Training & Distance Learning, LLC (EMDR ATDL) is an EMDRIA Approved Credit Provider (#07002) and maintains responsibility for this program and its content in accordance with EMDRIA standards.
 National Board for Certified Counselors: EMDR Advanced Trainings & Distance Learning, LLC (EMDR ATDL) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6709.
 Programs that do not qualify for NBCC credit are clearly identified.
+EMDR Advanced Training and Distance Learning is solely responsible for all aspects of the program.
 American Psychological Association: EMDR ATDL is solely responsible for all aspects of the programs.
 Advanced Psychotherapy Trainings (APT) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 APT maintains responsibility for this program and its content.

 Friday: 8:30 AM – 5:00 PM Session